dpriskorn/ItemSubjector/README.md

 # Features
 This tool has the following features:
-* Adding a list of manually supplied main subjects to items (for now scholarly articles and documents from Riksdagen are supported)
+* Adding a list of manually supplied main subjects to a few selected subgraphs (These currently include a total of 37M items with scholarly items being the biggest subgraph by far).
+* Matching against a set of items fetched via a SPARQL query.
-* Matching against 136.000 existing main subjects and adding them to scholarly articles
+* Matching against a downloaded set of existing main subjects and adding them to more scholarly articles
-* Batch mode that can be used together with the above features and be run non-interactively e.g. in the Wikimedia Cloud kubernetes beta cluster
+* Batch mode that can be used together with the above features and be run non-interactively e.g. in the Wikimedia Cloud Services Kubernetes Beta cluster

 It supports
 [Wikidata:Edit groups](https://www.wikidata.org/wiki/Wikidata:Edit_groups)
 so that batches can easily be undone later if needed.
+Click "details" in the summary of edits to see more.

 # Thanks
 During the development of this tool the author got a